Comparing Similar Drugs

 What Else Can You Try?

 Every medication we’ve listed here comes with the potential for side effects, and some of those complications are life-threatening.
 Your doctor might suggest other solutions in addition to — or instead of — your medications to ease your symptoms.
-But you shouldn’t try anything without talking to your doctor first.

 - Insomnia: Exercise and relaxation therapy are considered effective and safe solutions for people with chronic sleep troubles, researchers say.
 Exercise may wear out muscles and increase relaxation brain chemicals, so you fall asleep faster and stay asleep for longer.Relaxation therapy may help you learn how to shut down at the end of the day rather than dwelling on what happened and what’s to come.